Kuenaimaku/lancer-bar-brawl-configs/v11/BB_Zenn_v11/README.md

 2. Open ``ZennBarBrawlConfigV11.js`` and copy the contents.
 3. Paste them to a new macro in Foundry, make sure to select ``Script`` from the Type dropdown.
 4. Save and Execute the macro.

-NOTES
-o It will take some time for the macro to run.
-More time if there are more actors in the world. o It will update actors as well as tokens in scenes, but not tokens or actors stored in compendiums. o It currently returns a bunch of errors to the console when running.
-I'm not sure why, but it updates all the bars you'd expect.